-Calorie cycling is an eating pattern that may help you stick to your diet and lose weight.
+Calorie cycling, also called calorie shifting or an intermittent energy restriction diet, is an eating pattern that may help you stick to your diet and lose weight.

+Rather than consuming a set number of calories daily, you alternate your intake.
 There are no food restrictions or strict guidelines, just the number of calories you can eat on certain days or weeks.

 For this reason, it’s not a “diet” in the conventional sense, but rather a way of structuring your weekly or monthly food intake.